mrmodise/todo-app/README.md

 Note: there are still few other things remaining to do for Leaflet that we won't detail here.

 For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].

-### Using angular-cli

-You can also use [Angular CLI][] to generate some custom client code.

-For example, the following command:

-    ng generate component my-component

-will generate few files:

-    create src/main/webapp/app/my-component/my-component.component.html
-    create src/main/webapp/app/my-component/my-component.component.ts
-    update src/main/webapp/app/app.module.ts

-## Building for production

-To optimize the todolist application for production, run:

-    ./mvnw -Pprod clean package

-This will concatenate and minify the client CSS and JavaScript files.
-It will also modify `index.html` so it references these new files.
-To ensure everything worked, run:

-    java -jar target/*.war

-Then navigate to [http://localhost:8080](http://localhost:8080) in your browser.

-Refer to [Using JHipster in production][] for more details.

 ## Testing